Choose another writer in this calendar:

 life in Germany by an author, who neither embraced Nazism nor left his

-The Nazi propaganda chief Joseph Goebbels noted in his diary that Fallada's 800 page work Wolf unter Wölfen (1937) was "a super book" and its author had "real talent".
-After the war it was denounced as a fascist novel by the writer and journalist Hans Habe in the Munich newspaper the Neue Zeitung.
+1923, Wolf unter Wölfen (1937), was "a super book" "("ein tolles Buch") and its author had "real talent".
+(More Lives than One: A Biography of Hans Fallada by Jenny Williams, 1998, p.
+186) After the war the work was denounced as a fascist novel by the writer and journalist Hans Habe in the Munich newspaper the Neue Zeitung.
 In the Soviet zone authorities removed all copies of Bauern, Bonzen und Bomben from public libraries because of its criticism of Social Democrats (SDP) and the Communists (KPD).

 By the early 1940s, Fallada began to drink again, and had an affair with a woman, whom he later married.
-After a shooting incident when visiting Anna Issel – she took the gun, hit him in the head with it, and called a doctor – Fallada was incarcerated in an asylum near Berlin for four months.
+After a shooting incident when visiting Anna Issel – she took the gun, hit him in the head with it, and called a doctor – Fallada was incarcerated in an asylum in Alt-Strelitz for four months.
 Whilst there Fallada set out to write Der Trinker.
-This almost illegible manuscript, scribbled in a very small hand and filling all empty places that could be filled, was not deciphered and published until 1950.
+Its almost illegible manuscript, scribbled in a very small hand and filling all empty places that could be filled, was not deciphered and published until 1950.

 Der Trinker (1950).
 A novel written in the form of a diary.
 "Of course I have not always been a drunkard.
 Indeed it is not very long since I first too to drink.
 Formerly I was repelled by alcohol; I might take a glass of beer, but wine tasted sour to me, and the smell of schnaps made me ill.
 But then the time came when things began to go wrong with me."
 Erwin Sommer, a provincial merchant, starts to drink when his business is going down.
 His wife Martha, who had run the shop better, has devoted herself to take care of their home.
 Erwin has an affair with an other woman.
 He meets Lobedanz, who is an alcoholic and drinks with him Martha's money and tries to steal her silverware.
 He is later taken into an institution.
 Martha wants a divorce.
 In hospital Erwin infects himself with tuberculosis, hoping to die and to get drunk for the last time.

-In February 1945 Fallada married a young widow Ursula (Ulla) Losch,
+his home he managed to smuggle the papers out of the asylum.
+In February 1945 Fallada married a young widow Ursula (Ulla) Losch (née Boltzenthal),

 whose first husband, Kurt Losch, had been a soap manufacturer.